 But that process is often stymied and encumbered by the realities of technical progress.
 Even the technology that is now considered reliable and effective was once open to debate and sometimes challenged for veracity.
-It takes time for most technology in Criminal Justice to reach a level that is unassailable in terms of the courts and prosecution is concerned.
+It takes time for most technology in this field to reach a level that is unassailable in terms of the courts and prosecution is concerned.
 There must be a combination that often includes a preponderance of credible evidence, expert technical expertise, as well as the ability to tie everything back to the person on trial and the crime that was committed.

 Law Enforcement Future Technology requires that students and graduates entering the field be prepared to learn and grow their technical prowess constantly.
 They must be able and willing to quickly and accurately learn and put to use their technical knowledge and evolving skillsets to protect and service the community while gathering and expertly processing and cataloging evidence.

 How Technology is Changing Law Enforcement